abg5043/JAXBTutorial/README.md

 Versions exist:  JAXB 1.0 &  JAXB 2.0, Jakarta 3.0

 ## Since it has been removed:
 JAXB (Jakarta XML Binding) can still be utilized.
-To do so, you will need to use the following dependencies.
+To do so, you will need to use the following dependency.
 Using older versions of the dependencies require different import statements.

 ```